rynaardb/hackintosh-strix-z490i/README.md

 #### Intel UHD630

-HDMI/DP display and audio output are working fine.
+HDMI/DP display and audio outputs are all working.

-Working by:
+Working with:

 * ig-platform-id = `07009B3E`
 * device-id = `9B3E0000`